 At the time of writing the current version of Burp Pro is

 1.6.39 and most items should apply to the current Burp Free version (

 1.6.32).
 Most settings have not changed since I started working with Burp (v1.5).
 You can download Burp from: https://portswigger.net/burp/download.html.

 When I started this, I did not think I have so much stuff to write about Burp.
-So I divided it to different parts.
-Please not that this is not targeted towards web application testing so I may have skipped some functionalities.
+So I broke it into multiple parts.
+Please note that these series of posts are not targeted towards web application testing so I have skipped some functionalities.
 If you have any favorite tips or usecases and want them included with credit please let me know, as usual feedback is always welcome.